nhsconnect/nhslogin/src/integrating-to-sandpit.md

 We currently have two methods to complete registration:

 - Existing GP Online details
-- Online ID check with video selfie
+- Online ID check with either video selfie or facial recognition scan

 We do not support testing of GP Online method in the sandpit, but you can test the online ID checking process.